Irina-web-dev/final-project/README.md

 The Backend for this application consists of **RESTful API** built with **Express** and **Node.js**.
 The data is being stored in **Mongo Database** structured with **mongoose**.
 And the server is deployed to **Heroku** and **MongoDB** is stored in **Atlas**.

-Here you can find the deployed API: https://ahabit-tracker.herokuapp.com/
+Here you can find the deployed API and documentation: https://ahabit-tracker.herokuapp.com/

 **Frontend**